la-ots/pelican/docs/components/dividers.md

 - Use Dividers to separate content.
 - Use Dividers sparingly and only when separating content.
 - Major Dividers create strong separation between content.
-This could be between form or content sections.
+This could be between Forms or content sections.
 - Minor Dividers create weak separation between content.
-This could be between form or content section with minor differences.
+This could be between Forms or content sections with minor differences.
 - If the divider is outside a white or gray box, but atop the background of the page, it goes edge-to-edge.
 - If the divider is inside a white or gray box, it stays within the padding of the white or gray box.
 - Top borders on [Back and Forward Buttons](/components/back-and-forward-buttons/) go edge-to-edge.